Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: The retarded one particle Green's function in quantum many-body theory

 which is the thesis.
 Then, for both non-interacting and interacting particles the $\eqref{eq: propagatoremanybodies}$ satisfies

 Finally, given two operators $A$ and $B$, we define Green's function of operators $A$ and $B$ at times $t$ and $t'$ as

 which quantifies the correlation between operators $A$ and $B$ at times $t$ and $t'$.
-Many functions of physical interest are written in the form $G^{(r)}_{AB}(t,t')$. \begin{remark}[Note on terminology] In one-particle quantum mechanics, the term propagator refers to the Green's function that describes the amplitude for a particle to propagate from one space-time point to another.
-It directly solves the linear equation of motion for a non-interacting particle.
-In contrast, within quantum many-body theory, the analogous quantities are known as many-body Green's functions.
-These functions describe the effective propagation of particles that are influenced by interactions with other particles in the system.
-Because of these interactions, many-body Green's functions incorporate complex correlation effects, such as particle creation and annihilation processes, and cannot be simply interpreted as single-particle propagators.
-Therefore, although the term propagator is sometimes used informally in many-body physics, the more precise and rigorous terminology is Green’s function or many-body Green's function.
-However, for stylistic convenience, throughout this text we will often use the two terms interchangeably, keeping in mind the subtle conceptual differences. \end{remark} At the conclusion of this section, we present an important property of Green's functions that will be extensively used in the following.
+Many functions of physical interest are written in the form $G^{(r)}_{AB}(t,t')$.

+At the conclusion of this section, we present an important property of Green's functions that will be extensively used in the following.
 In many-body physics and quantum statistical mechanics, the concept of thermal equilibrium plays a fundamental role in determining the properties of correlation functions.
 When a system is coupled to a thermal reservoir at temperature $T$, it reaches a stationary state characterized by invariance under time translations.
 This time-translation invariance implies that dynamical quantities such as the retarded Green's function depend only on the elapsed time between events, rather than on the absolute times themselves.
-The following theorem formalizes this property. \begin{theorem}[Time-translation invariance of Green's functions in thermal equilibrium] At thermal equilibrium, the retarded many-body Green's function $\eqref{eq: propagatoremanybodies}$ exhibits time-translation invariance, i.e.
+The following theorem formalizes this property. \begin{theorem}[Time-translation invariance of Green's functions in thermal equilibrium] At thermal equilibrium, the retarded many-body Green's function $\eqref{eq: definizionefunzionediGreenritardata}$ exhibits time-translation invariance, i.e.,

 \begin{proof} Given the retarded Green's function $\eqref{eq: definizionefunzionediGreenritardata}$, regarding the first thermal average, we have

 where we have used the cyclic property $\eqref{eq: proprietàciclicatraccia}$ of the trace, then we inverted the product $e^{- i \frac{\hat{\mathcal{H}}}{\hslash} t'} e^{-\beta \hat{\mathcal{H}}}$, which is admissible, since the exponent operators commute.
 Similarly, we have